nwcadence/hol-azure-logicapp/Twitter Sentiment/README.md

 11. Choose **New dashboard** then name it “**Twitter Sentiment Dashboard**”
 12. Click the yellow **Pin** button
 13. View your streaming data by selecting **Twitter Sentiment Dashboard** under **Dashboards**

+## Don't forget to delete your resource group after completing the lab.
+This will ensure you are not unexpectedly charged for resources you are not using.